spantaleev/matrix-docker-ansible-deploy/docs/installing.md

 ### Maintaining your setup in the future

 Feel free to **re-run the setup command any time** you think something is off with the server configuration.
 Ansible will take your configuration and update your server to match.
+To update the playbook and the Ansible roles in the playbook, simply run `just roles`.

 Note that if you remove components from `vars.yml`, or if we switch some component from being installed by default to not being installed by default anymore, you'd need to run the setup command with `--tags=setup-all` instead of `--tags=install-all`.
 See [this page on the playbook tags](playbook-tags.md) for more information.